cdave1/davidpetrie.com/src/pages/projectArchive.md

 title: Projects Archive
 ---

-# Projects (2000 to 2009)
+# Project Archive

-This is a list of some personal projects I've worked on between 2000 and 2009.
-Before Github, I never kept a comprehensive project log so a lot of this was written retrospectively.
+This is a list of projects I worked on between 2000 and 2009.

-My <a href="http://github.com/cdave1">github profile</a> has become something of a defacto project log now since 2009.
+The projects range in scope from small open source libraries, to full blown companies.
+I wouldn't call this an exhaustive list: many of these projects were done "on the side" while I had a day job.

 ---